solo-io/gloo/docs/content/guides/security/auth/extauth/oauth/auth0/_index.md

 ![Auth0 Application Assignments](./auth0-app-assignments.png)

-### Establish Gloo Edge AuthConfig for Auth0 App
+### Establish Gloo Gateway AuthConfig for Auth0 App

-In this section we will establish the OAuth secret and an AuthConfig resource to connect Gloo Edge with the OIDC provider.
+In this section we will establish the OAuth secret and an AuthConfig resource to connect Gloo Gateway with the OIDC provider.
 Be sure to have your Auth0 client ID and client secret ready, available from the details page for your Auth0 application, under `Basic Information`.

 Create the oauth secret in Kubernetes using `glooctl` with the Auth0 application secret.